 All policies cannot go into effect more than 30 days prior to closing, and the policy must be paid in full prior or at closing.
-HOI effective date cannot be after the signing date.
+HOI effective date must start prior to or at the funding date.

 EFFECTIVE DATE REQUIREMENTS FOR REFINANCE TRANSACTIONS